ProfLehman/cs216_spring_2026/topics/input_processing_output/IPO_pool_example.md

 ### Planning
 - Start by creating and submitting a **Input Processing Output chart** to plan your program.
-- Create and submit **two sample calculations** by hand to test your program.
+- Create **two sample calculations** by hand to test your program.
-- Submit your code for grading.
-You may submit your program as often as needed to pass the sample output tests.
+- Post your code on GitHub and submit a **link to Prof. Lehman** via link

 -- End of Requirements --